Example 4 – Practical Ministry: Ecclesial Incoherence, Impact Prayer Cards and the Sanctity of Life

 Hence, the intractable problems Calvinism generates are usually avoided or summarily dismissed by stating “the Bible teaches both,” they’re an “antinomy,” a “mystery” or “incomprehensible” and “beyond sinful human reason to understand.”
 Where there is some consideration given to these difficulties they are usually not dealt with in any depth, except in the scholarly literature.

-To avoid this problem of contradiction and incoherence Calvinists not only change their message to a non-Calvinist message while engaged in practical ministry as I will demonstrate below, they also often downplay their Calvinism in their ecclesial documents and church life.
+To avoid this problem of contradiction and incoherence, Calvinists not only change their message to a non-Calvinist message while engaged in practical ministry, as I will demonstrate below, but they also often downplay their Calvinism in their ecclesial documents and church life.
 Even in a church’s constitution and membership documents, theological and intellectual incoherence is summarily dismissed by Calvinists.

 Calvary Church: Doctrinal and Ecclesial Inconsistency and the Bible Teaches Both

 Dr. Munro, the senior pastor, explains this denominational discrepancy as a matter of “historical record [rather] than an indication of our theology” since the congregational roots of the church lay in Presbyterianism.[3]
-As a documentation of the historical roots of the church this is understandable, but is this reference to Presbyterianism in the constitution also an expression of the desire to maintain a form of Calvinism as the predominant theology of the church?
-The label “Presbyterian” certainly suggests the embrace of Calvinist theology and not the Presbyterian form of government because there is no hierarchical Presbytery governing the church.[4]
+As a documentation of the historical roots of the church, this is understandable, but is this reference to Presbyterianism in the constitution also an expression of the desire to maintain a form of Calvinism as the predominant theology of the church?
+The label “Presbyterian” certainly suggests the embrace of Calvinist theology and not the Presbyterian form of government because no hierarchical Presbytery governs the church.[4]
 It is “unaffiliated” and “independent.”
-Although Dr. Munro stated that it is “not an indication of our theology” he went on to explain that,
+Although Dr. Munro stated that it is “not an indication of our theology,” he went on to explain that,

 “…where the majority of the leaders (and probably congregation) would depart from the five points of Calvinism is in that we do not believe in ‘limited atonement.’
 We do strongly believe in God’s sovereign election, but do not believe that Christ dies only for the sins of the elect…We do believe in election and eternal security, but we also believe in the capacity of men and women to choose.
 The interaction between God’s election and human responsibility is a difficult one to reconcile in the human mind.
 What is clear is that Scripture affirms both, and therefore we should accept both even though the reconciliation of these two doctrines may be difficult for us!
 I don’t like putting labels on others or myself but I am a moderate Calvinist.”[5]